Providence Community Church

 About the Church

 Providence Community Church is a gospel-centered congregation in Lenexa, Kansas.
 Its mission is to display truth and beauty in community — a phrase that names what most churches assume but few articulate.
-The gospel produces a way of life that is not only true but lovely; not only doctrinally serious but culturally generative; not only personally formative but communally visible.
+God works through the gospel to produce a true and lovely way of life for both individuals and communities.

 The church sits inside the classical tradition that treats truth, beauty, and goodness as joined transcendentals, and the preaching reflects that.
 Sermons engage what's sometimes called "the great conversation" — the long human inquiry into what is real, what is good, what is worth wanting — and bring scripture into that inquiry as both authority and answer.
 The church culture pairs a strong commitment to truth with an unembarrassed practice of beauty, feasting, and grateful pursuit of the good life as faithful Christian living.